 verifying all contact information is correct,

-checking the Service Authorization System and the Texas Integrated Eligibility Redesign System to determine the Medicaid eligibility status, and
+checking the Service Authorization System Online (SASO) and the Texas Integrated Eligibility Redesign System (TIERS) to determine the Medicaid eligibility status, and

 verifying the individual still wants the STAR+PLUS HCBS program.

 PSU state office staff are responsible for sending Form H2111, Interest List Notification - HCBS-SPW, or Form H2111-S (Spanish), within three business days of placing individuals on the interest list.
-Additionally, PSU staff will open a case record in the HHS Enterprise Administrative Report and Tracking System (HEART), upload copies of the completed forms and immediately close the HEART case.
+Additionally, PSU staff will open a case record in the Texas Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART), upload copies of the completed forms and immediately close the HEART case record.

-PSU state office staff are required to perform annual contacts for individuals on the STAR+PLUS HCBS program interest list to verify the current address and confirm continued interest in the program.
-If PSU state office staff are unable to reach the individual by phone during the annual contact, they send Form H2118, STAR+PLUS Home and Community Based Services (HCBS) Program Interest List Confirmation of Continued Interest, or Form H2118-S (Spanish), to the address on file within one business day of the attempted contact date.
-If no response is received from the individual within 30 days of the date of the letter, PSU staff remove the individual from the STAR+PLUS HCBS program interest list and close the record in the CSIL database, using "Could Not Locate" as the denial reason.
+PSU staff are required to perform annual contacts for individuals on the STAR+PLUS HCBS program interest list to verify the current address and confirm continued interest in the program.
+If PSU staff are unable to reach the individual by telephone during the annual contact, PSU staff must send Form H2118, STAR+PLUS Home and Community Based Services (HCBS) Program Interest List Confirmation of Continued Interest, or Form H2118-S (Spanish), to the address on file within one business day of the attempted contact date.
+If no response is received from the individual within 30 days of the date of the letter, PSU staff remove the individual from the STAR+PLUS HCBS program interest list and close the case record in the CSIL database, using "Could Not Locate" as the denial reason.

-PSU staff send Form H2053-A, STAR+PLUS Waiver Release Letter, or Form H2053-AS (Spanish), to inform the individual that his name has come to the top of the STAR+PLUS HCBS program interest list.
+PSU staff send Form H2053-A, STAR+PLUS Waiver Release Letter, or Form H2053-AS (Spanish), to inform the individual that her or his name has come to the top of the STAR+PLUS HCBS program interest list.
 Along with Form H2053-A and H2053-AS, the staff send:

 Form H3675, Application Acknowledgement, and Form H3675-S (Spanish);